Ventus218/sleep-detection-and-safety-pull-over/README.md

 An important aspect to consider is the method used to detect driver inattention.
 The goal is to reliably determine whether the driver is focused on the road and to notify the system of their condition.

 This is accomplished using a fast and reliable classifier capable of distinguishing between open and closed eyes.
 Of course, simply detecting closed eyes is not sufficient to conclude that the driver is drowsy.
 Instead, this detection is monitored over time: a driver is considered drowsy if their eyes remain closed (or undetected) for a continuous period.

+The classifier is reused from a project for the exam of *Artificial Vision*.
+The link to the full project is [this one](https://colab.research.google.com/drive/1C0jCgllFsKzQqjKye22sLj6kz_CnbOdb?usp=sharing).

 In this project, the problem is divided into two main stages: **eye detection** and **state classification**.
 The most logical strategy involves first detecting the eyes using a detection algorithm, then using the results to train a classifier that distinguishes between open and closed eyes.